iDEP-SDSU/idep/readme.md

 ## To install iDEP on a Linux server:

 Requirements:
-+ Storage should be more than 200GB
++ More than 200GB available storage
-+ Memory should be more than 4GB
++ More than 4GB memory
 + A Linux system with port 80 open for web access.

+Cloud computing providers such as Amazon AWS provides temporary servers that can be used inexpensively for a fixed time period.

 1. Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), if it is not available.
 For Ubuntu:
 ```